stelzinga/MF/MGT_99.Legend.md

 These characters are also in [# SPECIAL SYMBOLS].

 ### Markdown Reserved Characters
-In Markdown certain characters have special meaning, they are therefore escaped with the '\' character:
+In Markdown certain characters have special meaning, they should be escaped with the '\' character if the character is meant, not the Markdown version of it:
 \-  : unordered list
 \+ : unordered list
 \* : unordered list